doubleedesign/comet-components/packages/core-standalone/README.md

 The latter are stored in the `dist` folder of the standalone package which is uploaded to Git.

-To set one up to be split to a standalone repository for Composer installation or easy download from GitHub, add it to the `./github/workflows/split-core-standalone.yml` file or create a similar action.
+To set one up to be split to a standalone repository for Composer installation or easy download from GitHub, create a GitHub Action based on `./github/workflows/split-core-standalone-responsive-panels.yml` file or similar.